Used alone or together with other medicines to treat high blood pressure and chest pain (angina). This medicine is a calcium channel blocker.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Tell your doctor if you are using medicine to treat HIV or AIDS (such as amprenavir, atazanavir, delavirdine, fosamprenavir, indinavir, nelfinavir, ritonavir, Agenerase®, Lexiva®, Norvir®, Rescriptor®, Reyataz®, Telzir®, or Viracept®), fluoxetine (Prozac®), nefazodone (Serzone®), valproic acid (Depakote®), tacrolimus (Prograf®), or diabetes medicine (such as acarbose, metformin, miglitol, pioglitazone, rosiglitazone, repaglinide, Actos®, Avandia®, Diabeta®, Glucophage®, or Precose®).
+- Tell your doctor if you are using medicine to treat HIV or AIDS (such as amprenavir, atazanavir, delavirdine, fosamprenavir, indinavir, nelfinavir, ritonavir, saquinavir, Agenerase®, Fortovase®, Invirase®, Lexiva®, Norvir®, Rescriptor®, Reyataz®, Telzir®, or Viracept®), cisapride (Propulsid®), fluoxetine (Prozac®), nefazodone (Serzone®), valproic acid (Depakote®), tacrolimus (Prograf®), diabetes medicine (such as acarbose, metformin, miglitol, pioglitazone, repaglinide, rosiglitazone, Actos®, Avandia®, Diabeta®, Glucophage®, or Precose®), or medicines for erectile dysfunction (such as sildenafil, vardenafil, tadalafil, Cialis®, Levitra®, Revatio®, or Viagra®).

 - Do not drink alcohol while you are using this medicine.